Traffic and parking alerts

 Perelman Center construction project

 To help alleviate traffic and improve the overall patient experience, the Perelman Center for Advanced Medicine will begin construction in March 2026.
-The project is expected to last about 1 year.
+The project is expected to last about one year.

 The work will be done in phases to help minimize the impact to patients during the construction period.

-From March 10 to April 14, 2026, construction will be done on the island within the Perelman Center driveway.
-This will not impact the amount of space on the driveway or sidewalks.
+Construction is currently being done in the Perelman Center driveway, which may affect space on sidewalks near the building.
 Traffic due to this phase of the project is expected to be minimal.

 We will keep this page up to date with the latest information to help you prepare for your visit.